biomikalab/GTAXOPROP/README.md

 # Acknowledgments
 - This program is based on entrez_qiime Version 2.0 by Chris Baker (https://github.com/bakerccm/entrez_qiime)
 - Part of this program was presented at 4th International Conference on Biological Sciences (ICoBioS 2025) (https://www.icobios.org/)
+- This program was made as part of research mini-project "In silico metagenomic assessment of aCPSF1 phylogenetic marker for the identification and classification of archaea using publicly available Metagenomic Whole-genome Shotgun Sequencing data" funded internally by Generasi Biologi Indonesia Foundation.

+# Citation
+A dedicated publication for this program is not yet available.
+For citation purposes, please refer to the following technical report:

+Nashrulloh, H., Defi, S.A.Z., Rahardi, B., Tamam, Mh.B., Ruhimat, R., Novita, H. 2025.
+GTAXOPROP: A utility to generate input files for taxonomy propagation and assignment in QIIME/QIIME2 from the NCBI database.
+Generasi Biologi Indonesia Foundation.
+Gresik, Indonesia.
+Technical Report No. GBR-TR-BIOMIKA-01/Genbinesia/IX/2025.

 # License
 GNU General Public License v3.0 - See LICENSE